-The oral examination is an interview aiming at assessing the acquirement of skills and knowledge provided by the course.
-Candidates have to answer at least two/three questions posed orally, covering the whole syllabus, with reference to the recommended texts.
+The oral examination is an interview aiming at assessing the acquirement of skills, technical language proficiency and knowledge provided by the course.
+Candidates have to answer at least two/three questions posed orally, covering the whole syllabus, concerning the recommended texts.

-Final assessment aims to evaluate whether students have knowledge and understanding of the topics as well as they acquired the capacity to interpret and independently judge real case studies.
+The final assessment aims to evaluate whether students have knowledge and understanding of the topics as well as whether they acquired the capacity to interpret and independently judge real case studies.

-The pass mark has been reached when students show knowledge and understanding of the subjects at least in general terms and have minimal application of knowledge regarding the presentation of case studies.
-In addition, students have to demonstrate presentation and argumentative skills as to allow the transmission of their knowledge to the examiner.
+The pass mark has been reached when students show knowledge and understanding of the subjects at least in general terms and have the minimal application of knowledge regarding the presentation of case studies.
+In addition, students have to demonstrate presentation and argumentative skills to allow the transmission of their knowledge to the examiner.
 Below this threshold, the examination will be insufficient.
-Grades of the oral exam are expressed in thirtieths
+Grades of the oral exam are expressed in thirtieths.